daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 - We will delete your contact details after six months unless you request otherwise.

+- We will delete your email or text communications after one year.

+- We will delete any information received via our website form after one month,

-- We don't share your data with third parties kukiyuhoiuyoiu
+- We don't share your data with third parties.

+kukiyuhoiuyoiu